Chobble Tickets

 Encryption

-All personal information (names, emails, phone numbers, addresses) is encrypted at rest using strong encryption.
+All personal information (names, emails, phone numbers, addresses) is stored in an encrypted PII blob using hybrid RSA-OAEP + AES-256-GCM encryption.
 Only authenticated administrators with the private key can decrypt it, so it can't be read from the database directly.
 Even in the unlikely event of a data breach, personal information stays protected.
-Even payment IDs, API keys, and check-in status are encrypted.
+Payment IDs and API keys are also encrypted with AES-256-GCM.
+The system includes rate limiting (5 failed logins trigger a 15-minute IP lockout), CSRF protection via double-submit cookies, and content-type validation on all POST endpoints.

 See it in action

 The platform runs on Bunny Edge Scripting, a global edge network, so it loads fast for your attendees no matter where they are.
+It can also be deployed via Docker, Fly.io, DigitalOcean, Heroku, Koyeb, Render, or any Deno environment.
 Edge hosting means the system scales up and down automatically - it handles a 20-person workshop and a high-traffic festival launch equally well.
 Atomic capacity checks mean no overbooking even under heavy load.

 Pricing